survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 With bundle splitting, we can push the vendor dependencies to a bundle of their own and benefit from client level caching.
 We can do this in such a way that the whole size of the application remains the same.
 Given there are more requests to perform, there's a slight overhead.
 But the benefit of caching makes up for this cost.

-To give you a simple example, instead of having *app.js* (100 kB), we could end up with *app.js* (10 kB) and *vendor.js* (90 kB).
+To give you a quick example, instead of having *app.js* (100 kB), we could end up with *app.js* (10 kB) and *vendor.js* (90 kB).
 Now changes made to the application are cheap for the clients that have already used the application earlier.

 Caching comes with its problems.
 One of those is cache invalidation.
 We'll discuss a potential approach related to that in the *Adding Hashes to Filenames* chapter.